rcky844/knowledge-handbook/Chemistry/Analytical Chemistry/Separation and purification/Chromatography.md

 - Column is held <span style="color: aqua">vertically</span>.
 - <span style="color: aqua">Eluting solvent is kept adding</span> from the top and it runs through the column under <span style="color: aqua">gravitational force</span>.
 - Components are separated as they move down the column.
-- To perform the experiment in a <span style="color: violet">small scale</span>, <span style="color: orange">a dropper containing alumina</span> can be used instead of a column.
+- To perform the experiment in a <span style="color: violet">small scale</span>, <span class="hi-orange">a dropper containing alumina</span> can be used instead of a column.